-I was reading Forbes one night, and came across a listing of the 2000+ billionaires Forbes monitors.
-They do not monitor Royal Families or dictators, so some individual (as opposed to corporate) wealth is still not accounted for.
+I was reading Forbes one night in 2019, and came across a listing of the 2000+ billionaires Forbes monitors.
+They do not monitor Royal Families or dictators or Putins, so some individual (as opposed to corporate) wealth is still not accounted for.

 The original data was scraped from a report from spring 2019.
 The current data taken from the Forbes website is a snapshot from March 2020.
 This reflects the losses taken by the stupidly rich due to the COVID-19 battering of the stock market.
 You will be pleased to know that most of them have recovered from that shock and since the wealth they had in 2019.